 In the past we have used MySQL, Mongo, CouchDB, MariaDB and probably a few others.
 Some of them were in production concurrently where we stored parts of our data in different storage engines.
 Sounds logical to me.

-Today we use PostgreSQL only.
+Today we use PostgresSQL only.
 Gotta admit, we’ve had our pain with background jobs, vacuum/analyse operations and IO tuning but we can say that database operations are under control now.